Best Tires for Driving in the Snow – 5 Best Snow Tires

 Pirelli Winter Tires

 Pirelli’s Cinturato Winter tires are Pirelli’s studless winter tires.
 Designed for family sedans and compact coupes, they perform well in snow and slush thanks to an arrow-shaped tread that helps push out water and slush to help prevent hydroplaning.
-These snow tires are designed for high mileage, so perfect if you plan on facing a long, snowy winter.
+These snow tires are designed for high mileage, so they are perfect if you plan on facing a long, snowy winter.

 Pros